AP Chemistry: Old test (2013 and earlier)

 While the use of calculators was prohibited during Section I and Section II Part B, a periodic table, a list of selected standard reduction potentials, and two pages of equations and conventions are available for use during the entirety of Section II.

 New test (2014 and later)

 The 2014 AP Chemistry exam was the first administration of a redesigned test as a result of a redesigning of the AP Chemistry course.
 The exam format is now different from the previous years, with 60 multiple choice questions (now with only four answer choices per question), 3 long free response questions, and 4 short free response questions.
-The new exam has a focus on longer, more in depth, lab-based questions.
+The new exam has a focus on longer, more in-depth, and lab-based questions.
 The penalty for incorrect answers on the multiple choice section was also removed.
 More detailed information can be found at the related link.